UVVM/UVVM/GETTING_STARTED.md

 A number of BFMs (Bus Functional Models) compatible with the Utility Library are provided as free and open source code as a kick-start for testbenches using interfaces like AXI lite/stream, Avalon, I2C, SPI, UART, SBI, GPIO, etc.
 For more advanced testbenches with either multiple interfaces, or the need to reach interface related corner cases, the VVC system is really great.
 This is explained below the Utility Library.
 A number of VHDL verification components (VVCs) are provided for free with this system.
+NOTE: All Libraries, BFMs, VVCs, etc have their own dedicated Quick Reference (QR) showing you all you need to use the respective part.

 ## Github directory naming notation
 - The directories starting with 'uvvm_' are the core libraries for UVVM Utility Library and UVVM VVC System